-If you do not have a French speaking ability all is not lost.
-Many expats in France make ends meet by establishing their own small businesses such as bars, hotels, plumbing etc. Others set up as freelance providers in areas such as writing and editing, graphic and website design.
+If you do not have a French-speaking ability, all is not lost.
+Many expats in France make ends meet by establishing their own small businesses such as bars, hotels, plumbing, etc. Others set up as freelance providers in writing and editing, graphic, and website design.

 Expat Info Desk currently has a relocation guide available for living in Paris.
 This exhaustive guide contains everything you need to know about relocating to this French city and will assist you to:

 - relocate efficiently and effectively with minimum stress.

 - Settle into your new life quickly and easily and find the help and assistance you need when you need it.